 - Knowledge-based data

 After collecting the data from multiple sources, the solution uses machine learning to provide powerful insights to make decisions and help resolve potential issues.
-It comes with the capabilities, such as given below.
+It comes with the capabilities such as those given below.

-- Noise Reduction: Automatically groups related alerts together and creates meaningful incidents with better context.
+Noise Reduction: Automatically groups related alerts together and create meaningful incidents with better context.

-- Root Cause Analysis: Expedites RCA with better dependency mapping and with drill-down feature into events.
+Root Cause Analysis: Expedites RCA with better dependency mapping and drill-down features into events.

-- Anomaly Detection: AIOps helps identify the system behavior that falls out of pattern and detect the potential upcoming failures before they cause any harm.
+Anomaly Detection: AIOps help identify the system behavior that falls out of the pattern and detect the potential upcoming failures before they cause any harm.

-- Better Operational Efficiency: With AIOps, IT teams can pinpoint potential issues and assess their impact on the overall environment.
+Better Operational Efficiency: With AIOps, IT teams can pinpoint potential issues and assess their environmental impact.
 AIOps removes the guesswork from ITOps tasks and provides detailed remediation steps.

-- Better Skill Management: AIOps offers efficient root cause analysis that can help IT resolve issues faster while simultaneously deepening their skill and understanding.
+Better Skill Management: AIOps offers efficient root cause analysis that can help IT resolve issues faster while deepening their skill and understanding.

-- Better Control: AIOps reduces the need for manual interventions by enabling IT teams to track the differences between IT systems & streamline their monitoring processes.
+Better Control: AIOps reduce the need for manual interventions by enabling IT teams to track the differences between IT systems & streamline their monitoring processes.
 It also simplifies many operations and improves overall stability.

 AIOps Use Cases

-- Too many monitoring tools make analytics a challenge: Modern enterprises rely on a hybrid model where both on-premises and cloud resources are used.
+Too many monitoring tools make analytics a challenge: Modern enterprises rely on a hybrid model where both on-premises and cloud resources are used.
 This modern style of architecture presents the challenge of dispersed monitoring tools, which makes it difficult for an enterprise to obtain end-to-end visibility across the infrastructure.
-An AIOps solution solves this problem by providing a single pane of analysis across an IT infrastructure.
+An AIOps solution solves this problem by providing a single analysis pane across an IT infrastructure.

-Motadata AIOps platform collects data (metrics, log, packet data, etc.) from dispersed sources and processes the same to provide end-to-end insight for on-premises as well as the cloud.
+Motadata AIOps platform collects data (metrics, log, packet data, etc.) from dispersed sources and processes the same to provide end-to-end insight for on-premises and the cloud.

-- Better manage the velocity of data: Modern hybrid IT infrastructure generates a large amount of data that is not humanly possible to comprehend and process.
-Here, an AIOps platform leverages its big data capabilities to aggregate data in different formats and performs the analysis.
+Better manage the velocity of data: Modern hybrid IT infrastructure generates a large amount of data that is not humanly possible to comprehend and process.
+Here, an AIOps platform leverages its extensive data capabilities to aggregate data in different formats and performs the analysis.

 Motadata AIOps platform provides features like anomaly detection, forecasting, and correlation to detect issues proactively, perform alert correlation, and collaborate across teams.

-- Deliver the best digital experience: AIOps increases IT efficiency and speed of innovation which in turn has a direct impact on the end-user experience.
+Deliver the best digital experience: AIOps increase IT efficiency and speed of innovation, which directly impacts the end-user experience.
 It also has the potential to augment the experience of IT teams through intelligent automation.